onkardahale/CoWinBot/README.md

 1. Turn off auto-sleep
 2. The API is geo-fenced and throws 403 Error for all requests not from India.
-3. Enter the date in DD-MM-YYYY format
+3. Enter the date in DD-MM-YYYY or DD-MM format